-In this small room, we designed a desk for each of the girls opposite the bunk bed to maximize floor space and the light from the windows.
+In this small shared bedroom for two sisters, we designed a desk for each girl opposite the bunk bed to maximize floor space and the light from the windows.
 Each desk has a pencil drawer and open shelves above and below the desktop and cutouts to keep the cables discreet and floors uncluttered.
-We placed a storage cabinet between the desks to not only have additional storage options but also so that each girl would have their own distinct niche and avoid distracting one another.
+We placed a modular storage cabinet between the desks to not only have additional storage options but also so that each girl would have their own distinct niche and avoid distracting one another.

 Because of a baseboard radiator, the bed had to be pushed forward.
 A back was placed behind the stairs to solve this gap and ensure the girls' safety.
 A stair rail and rounded cut-outs on the foot board serve as grips for ease of passage up and down.